 Notably, some of the broad scope CMCs overlapped with existing specific CMCs of the NMI/DIs.
 Several NMI/DIs deleted specific CMCs that were now covered within their broad scope ones.
 However, others have chosen to maintain the co-existence of broad scope and specific CMCs in some cases.
 The need for specific descriptions of their services in order to meet the needs of certain stakeholders was the stated justification.
 This raised concerns that the proliferation of claims could defeat the original purpose of broad scope CMCs.
 At the April 2020 meeting of the KCWG it was agreed that alongside the submission of broad scope CMCs, specific CMCs which overlap should be reviewed and submitted with appropriate justifications for their co-existence.
-An example of this that was cited was aqueous ethanol CMCs produced to underpin national "Driving under the influence of alcohol" legislation where it may be appropriate to have this specifically identified as a CMC entry.
-The issue of overlapping CMCs was again discussed at the April 2024 meeting and will require future attention and discussions, as the broadening of CMC scope may not only impact an individual NMI/DI, but also other stakeholders within the same economy.
+An example of this that was cited was aqueous ethanol CMCs produced to underpin national drink driving legislation where it may be appropriate to have this specifically identified as a CMC entry.
+The issue of overlapping CMCs will require future attention and further discussions, as the broadening of CMC scope may not only impact an individual NMI/DI, but also others within the same economy.

-Figure 11.
-Number of broad scope CMCs according to a) Year, b) Service Category, and c) RMO.
+Figure 9.
+Number of broad scope CMCs16 according to a) Year, b) Service Category, and c) RMO.
 The number of NMI/DIs within specific RMOs with broad scope CMCs is illustrated in d).